 Anesthesia Delivery Models and the QZ Modifier

 Anesthesia reimbursement is calculated differently from all other physician procedures.
 Each procedure is assigned a base unit value.
-The number of base units is determined by the “procedural complexity”; the more complex the procedure, the higher the base units.
-Each 15 minute interval is equal to one time unit.
-Modifier units can add more units to the procedure, i.e. hypotensive technique etc. as the procedure gains complexity beyond already established in base units.
-Reimbursement is calculated by taking the base units + modifier units + time units in order to get the total billable units.
-Total billable units are then multiplied by a conversion factor (CF) to complete the billable charge.
+The “procedural complexity determines the number of base units”; the more complex the procedure, the higher the base units.
+Each 15-minute interval is equal to one time unit.
+Modifier units can add more units to the procedure, i.e., hypotensive technique, etc., as the procedure gains complexity beyond the existing base units.
+Reimbursement is calculated by taking the base units + modifier units + time units to get the total billable units.
+Total billable units are multiplied by a conversion factor (CF) to complete the billable charge.
 The conversion factor is the rate or dollar amount assigned to 1 unit of work.
-Medicare sets the value for the CF annually and both CRNAs and anesthesiologists are reimbursed the same according to this “set” rate.
-But this doesn’t hold true with commercial payers.
-Commercial payers negotiate the rate (CF) separately with each contracting provider or group.
-Confidentiality and nondisclosure language inherent within these commercial contracts prevent providers from sharing their contracted rates.
-Consequently, providers are hard-pressed to know what the prevailing rates are in the area or what the market will bear.
+Medicare sets the value for the CF annually, and both CRNAs and ANs are reimbursed the same according to this “set” rate.
+But this doesn’t hold with Payers.
+Payers negotiate the rate (CF) separately with each contracting provider or group.
+Confidentiality and nondisclosure language in these commercial contracts prevent providers from sharing their contracted rates.
+Consequently, providers are hard-pressed to know the prevailing rates in the area or what the market will bear.

-The following table summarizes the modifiers, the conditions for payment assigned to each delivery model, and the percentage of the payment (or pie) that each provider receives for the procedure charge.
 Modifiers signify the provider type (physician or CRNA) and the delivery model.
-There are other modifiers but for the purposes of this discussion, these will be the only ones addressed.
+There are other modifiers, but these will be the only ones addressed for the discussion.
+The following table summarizes the modifiers, the conditions for payment assigned to each delivery model, and the percentage of the payment (or pie) each provider receives for the procedure charge.

 Modifier Codes and Anesthesia Delivery Models7,8

-It is important to note, that in most cases, only one payment is allowed per procedure regardless of delivery model or anesthesiologist involvement.
+It is important to note that in most cases, only one payment is allowed per procedure regardless of delivery model or AN involvement.
 In other words, there is only one pie.
 “Medical direction” and “medical supervision” increase the number of providers billing for the same procedure, effectively forcing the pie to be shared between the two providers.
 Though the billable charge remains the same, the anesthesia delivery model reallocates the payment between both providers.
-In other words, the whole pie that was offered as payment to the solo providers is now split between the two.
-The CRNA is always reimbursed for half the units delivered when not working alone but the anesthesiologist portion is dependent on meeting the conditions defined in the anesthesia delivery model.
-The medical direction model lists 7 steps that must be completed in order for the anesthesiologist to meet the conditions for payment.
+In other words, the whole pie offered as payment to the solo providers is now split between the two.
+The CRNA is always reimbursed for half the units delivered when not working alone, but the AN portion depends on meeting the conditions defined in the anesthesia delivery model.
+The medical direction model lists 7 steps that must be completed for the AN to meet the conditions for payment.

-When anesthesiologists are unable to perform these 7 steps, conditions are not met for medical direction and the model defaults to medical supervision (unless the anesthesiologist decides to bill the claim as QZ).
+When ANs cannot perform these 7 steps, conditions are not met for medical direction, and the model defaults to medical supervision (unless the AN decides to bill the claim as QZ).
 The medical supervision model results in pieces of the pie being left on the table and less payment than if the CRNA had performed the procedure alone.
-In this instance, not only is the pie being divided, but parts of it are being left behind.
-Under the “failed” medical direction model, the model defaults to “medical supervision” and payment is nearly cut in half; 50% CRNA and 3-4 units for the anesthesiologists.
+In this instance, not only is the pie divided but parts of it are being left behind.
+Under the “failed” medical direction model, the model defaults to “medical supervision,” and payment is nearly cut in half; 50% CRNA and 3-4 units for the ANs.
 This is definitely not cost-efficient.
-Consequently, anesthesiologists provide a “workaround” when failing to meet the conditions of medical direction by submitting the claim under the QZ modifier as a means to recoup the lost units instead of accepting the alternative of losing units under “medical supervision”.9 In this manner, the claim is reimbursed at 100% since the portion assigned to the CRNA increases.
-Since the physician wasn’t able to meet the conditions, coding the claim as QZ could be considered technically accurate, but using this code for this type of “workaround” renders any kind of reporting related to the QZ modifier useless since an anesthesiologist was onsite at the location.
-As it stands, it is impossible to ascertain how many CRNAs are truly providing QZ services without an anesthesiologist onsite; what geographical location QZ services are provided, and in which settings these services are administered, i.e. hospitals, surgery centers, clinics, etc.
+Consequently, ANs provide a “workaround” when failing to meet the conditions of medical direction by submitting the claim under the QZ modifier as a means to recoup the lost units instead of accepting the alternative of losing units under “medical supervision.”9 In this manner, the claim is reimbursed at 100% since the portion assigned to the CRNA increases.
+Since the physician wasn’t able to meet the conditions, coding the claim as QZ could be considered technically accurate, but using this code for this type of “workaround” renders any kind of reporting related to the QZ modifier useless since an AN was onsite at the location.
+As it stands, it is impossible to ascertain how many CRNAs are truly providing QZ services without an AN onsite, what geographical location QZ services are provided, and in which settings these services are administered, i.e., hospitals, surgery centers, clinics, etc.

-The higher cost of education received by physicians as compared to CRNAs has formed the basis for arguments by physicians and insurance payers that rationalize disparities in reimbursement rates.
-These arguments would have merit, if the educational costs were included in the original methods of valuation.
-While all other physician specialties included the educational expense as one of the three components contributing to their valuation in the Medicare physician fee schedule (MFS),10,11 anesthesiologists did not.
-Instead, anesthesiologists valued the service on the total number of billable units derived from the procedure, where total units equal the sum of procedural base units, modifier units, and time units.
-The reimbursement amount is then calculated by multiplying the total units by a conversion factor (rate in dollars) which is determined by CMS.
-Base units are merely a reflection of “procedural complexity” and do not take into consideration operating costs such as overhead or education.
+The higher cost of education received by physicians as compared to CRNAs has formed the basis for arguments by physicians and insurance Payers that rationalize disparities in reimbursement rates.
+These arguments would have merit if the educational costs were included in the original methods of fee valuation.
+While all other physician specialties included the educational expense as one of the three components contributing to their valuation,10,11 ANs did not.
+Instead, ANs valued the service by the total number of billable units derived from the procedure, where total units equal the sum of procedural base units, modifier units, and time units.
+The reimbursement amount is then calculated by multiplying the total units by a conversion factor (rate in dollars) which CMS determines.
+Base units merely reflect “procedural complexity” and do not consider operating costs such as overhead or education.

-Given that both CRNAs and Anesthesiologists are licensed and qualified to provide the same quality anesthesia services for the exact same procedures, and educational expense never factored into the reimbursement valuation, it follows that these arguments cannot serve as a basis for any disparity in reimbursement rates.
+Given that both CRNAs and ANs are licensed and qualified to provide the same anesthesia services for the exact same procedures, and educational expense was never factored into the valuation of the fee, it follows that these arguments simply cannot serve as a basis to rationalize reimbursement disparities when the “deliverable” is the same.

 Quality and Safety

-Parity in reimbursement, means reimbursing CRNAs at the same rate/unit as their physician counterparts when providing the same service.
-Medicare has fixed rates that effectively establish parity between the two provider categories; both are reimbursed through the same conversion factor.
-Commercial payers negotiate these rates with each contracting group of providers.
-CRNA groups that don’t include physicians under the contracting roster are reported to receive a much lower rate by these payers than physician counterparts.
-Oftentimes payers negotiate CRNAs rates based on a percentage of the physician rates.
-CRNAs who wish to participate in the plan are forced to accept these lower rates or risk even lower out of network payments.
+Parity in reimbursement means reimbursing CRNAs at the same rate/unit as their physician counterparts when providing the same service.
+Medicare has fixed rates that effectively establish parity between the provider categories; both are reimbursed through the same conversion factor.
+Payers negotiate these rates with each contracting group of providers.
+CRNA groups that don’t include physicians under the contracting roster are reported to receive a much lower rate from these Payers than physician counterparts.
+Oftentimes Payers negotiate CRNAs rates based on a percentage of the physician rates.
+CRNAs who wish to participate in the plan are forced to accept these lower rates or risk even lower out-of-network payments.

 - Medicare Learning Network.
-ADVANCED PRACTICE REGISTERED NURSES, ANESTHESIOLOGIST ASSISTANTS, AND PHYSICIAN ASSISTANTS. https://www.cms.gov/Outreach-and-Education/Medicare-Learning-Network-MLN/MLNProducts/Downloads/Medicare-Information-for-APRNs-AAs-PAs-Booklet-ICN-901623.pdf
+ADVANCED PRACTICE REGISTERED NURSES, AN ASSISTANTS, AND PHYSICIAN ASSISTANTS. https://www.cms.gov/Outreach-and-Education/Medicare-Learning-Network-MLN/MLNProducts/Downloads/Medicare-Information-for-APRNs-AAs-PAs-Booklet-ICN-901623.pdf

 - 77 Fed.
 Reg.
 68892 (November 16, 2013).
 In.
 From the Federal Register Online via the Government Publishing Office [www.gpo.gov].